Overall Optimization

 A fortunate circumstance allowed me to experience what happens when an enterprise truly optimizes for the whole.
 Bwin’s board decided to launch a loyalty program called b’inside with the highest priority.
 This decision overrode all individual targets and departmental goals.

-Team members were not assigned—they were asked if they wanted to work on this product idea.
+Team members were not assigned.
+They were asked if they wanted to work on this product idea.
 True commitment emerged because people chose to dedicate themselves to a shared Goal.

 When obstacles arose, I could simply remind everyone of the overarching objective.
 The “Project #1” priority card cut through organizational friction.
-Within the first Sprint, the team delivered four complete features with automated testing—unprecedented in that organization.
+Within the first Sprint, the team delivered four complete features with automated testing, unprecedented in that organization.

 True commitment arises only when people decide for themselves to pursue a shared Goal.